-Rest for 2-3 days after the procedure.
-Most patients are able to resume normal activity within a few days.
+Rest for 2 to 3 days after the procedure.
+Most people are able to resume normal activity within a few days.

 Take your temperature and check your incision for signs of infection every day for a week.
 Signs of infection include redness, swelling, drainage, or warmth) every day for a week.
 It is normal to have a small bruise or bump where the catheter was inserted.

 Take your medicines exactly as directed.
 Don’t skip doses.
 It is important to take aspirin or other similar medicines for as long as your doctor advises.
 If you were also prescribed clopidogrel, prasugrel, or ticagrelor, it is very important to take these medicines, as well.
 These medicines prevent clots that could cause a heart attack.
 If you have a problem with any of your medicines, call healthcare provider right away.
 Call your provider right away if you have extra bleeding, but go to the emergency room if the bleeding can't be controlled.

-Unless directed otherwise, stay hydrated a day to help flush your body of the dye that was used during your angioplasty.
+Unless directed otherwise, stay hydrated to help flush your body of the dye that was used during your angioplasty.
 Let your healthcare provider know if the color of your urine changes and doesn't return to normal color.

 Eat a healthy diet that is low in fat, salt, and cholesterol.
 Ask your doctor for menus and other diet information.

-Avoid swimming or taking baths for 5-7 days.
+Avoid swimming or taking baths for 5 to 7 days.
 You may shower the day after the procedure.
 This keeps the incision site from getting wet and infected until the skin and artery can heal.